SCOPE OF THIS CHAPTER

-The Chair of the Child Protection Conference will ensure that parents / carers / children receive information, (including a copy of the Safeguarding Children Board (SCB) complaints leaflet), about their right to complain, should they indicate a wish to do so.
+The Chair of the Child Protection Conference will ensure that parents / carers / children receive information, (including a copy of the Safeguarding Children Partnership (SCP) complaints leaflet), about their right to complain, should they indicate a wish to do so.

 A complaint about any of the issues that fall within this procedure should be directed to the line manager of the Chair of the conference within 28 days of the conference or receipt of the minutes.
 Complaints outside this period can be considered in exceptional circumstances at the discretion of the relevant line manager, particularly if the issue is complex and involves other complaint processes.
 Written acknowledgement of receipt of the complaint should be sent within 2 working days and the Group Manager, Safeguarding and Independent Review (County)/ Head of Service Safeguarding (City) informed.

-The complaint will be dealt with under the three stage process detailed within the respective local authority complaints processes, summarised as follows:
+The complaint will be dealt with under the 3 stage process detailed within the respective local authority complaints processes, summarised as follows:

 - Stage 1 – Problem solving;